lpassamano/tech-assessment-lead-web-developer/README.md

 # Development

-To develop the server locally, use `npm run dev`.
+To develop the server locally, run `npm install` to install the needed packages.
+You can then use `npm run dev`.
 This command will start the server and automatically reload it when changes to the `src` have been made.

 # Submission